thomasmartinsen/common/tools/ai-tools.md

 (in no special prioritized order)

-Krisp: Krisp's AI removes background voices, noises, and echo from your calls, giving you peace of call
+Krisp: Krisp's AI removes background voices, noises, and echo from your calls, giving you peace of call.
 https://krisp.ai/

 Beatoven: Create unique royalty-free music that elevates your story.
 https://www.beatoven.ai/

-Cleanvoice: Automatically edit your podcast episodes. https://cleanvoice.ai/
+Cleanvoice: Automatically edit your podcast episodes.
+https://cleanvoice.ai/

 Podcastle: Studio quality recording, right from your computer.